FriendlyBytes/Tetriks/README.md

 ## Installation

-Download files, make files, and just run it, and have fun!
+Download files, make files, run it, and have fun!

 ```bash
 make tetriks